naazy/koala-complete/README.md

 ## How

-Using the wordnik API, node.js, Heroku and great attitudes!
+Using the wordnik API, node.js, Heroku and great attitudes!!!

 If you need help getting started with Node on Heroku, check out this [article](https://devcenter.heroku.com/articles/getting-started-with-nodejs)